testillano/h2agent/README.md

 ### GET /admin/v1/server-data/summary?maxKeys=`<number>`

 When a huge amount of events are stored, we can still troubleshoot an specific known key by mean filtering the server data as commented in the previous section.
-But if we need just to check what's going on there (imagine a high amount of failed transactions, thus not purged), perhaps some hints like the total amount of receptions or some example keys may be useful to avoid performance impact in the server due to the unfiltered query, as well as difficult forensics of the big document obtained.
+But if we need just to check what's going on there (imagine a high amount of failed transactions, thus not purged), perhaps some hints like the total amount of receptions or some example keys may be useful to avoid performance impact in the process due to the unfiltered query, as well as difficult forensics of the big document obtained.
 So, the purpose of server data summary operation is try to guide the user to narrow and prepare an efficient query.

 #### Response status code